-- ➤ A minimum of 217 older adults will receive care management services which may include but are not limited to: in-home assessment, care plan development, linkages, applications and advocacy with other services providers, income and financial assistance, monitoring and temporary limited in-home services. - A minimum 50 older adults will be assessed for and receive a hot lunch, Monday thru Friday, and/or weekend meals (a meal for Saturday and Sunday).
+- development, linkages, applications and advocacy with other services providers, income and financial assistance, monitoring and temporary limited in-home services. - A minimum 47 older adults will be assessed for and receive a hot lunch, Monday thru Friday, and/or weekend meals (a meal for Saturday and Sunday).